Air transport in the United Kingdom: Air transport policy

-The government's approach is designed to cater for the forecast growth in demand, thus supporting economic prosperity nationally and enabling ordinary people to travel at reasonable cost, whilst at the same time managing and mitigating the environmental impacts of aviation and ensuring that the costs associated with them are reflected in the price of air travel (see detailed sections below).
-In December 2006, the government published the Air Transport White Paper Progress Report 2006 to report on progress made in "… delivering a sustainable future for aviation."
-The report reiterates the government's commitment to the strategy defined in the original White Paper, stating that it "… strikes the right balance between economic, social and environmental goals."
+The government's approach is also designed to cater for the forecast growth in demand, thus supporting economic prosperity nationally and enabling ordinary people to travel at reasonable cost.
+But at the same time there is a need to manage and mitigate the environmental impacts of aviation and ensure that the costs associated with them are reflected in the price of air travel.
+In December 2006 the government published the Air Transport White Paper Progress Report 2006 to report on progress made in "... delivering a sustainable future for aviation".
+The report reiterated the government's commitment to the strategy defined in the original White Paper, stating that it "... strikes the right balance between economic, social and environmental goals".

-In 2010, the new Coalition Government abandoned the approach taken in the White Paper and ruled out further airport expansion of London's three main airports (Heathrow, Gatwick, and Stansted).
-On 31 October 2011, at the Airport Operators Association, the Labour Party's Shadow transport secretary Maria Eagle announced that the Party had abandoned its support for a third runway at Heathrow Airport, but said that the government must also drop its moratorium on new airport capacity in the South East.
+In 2010 the new Coalition Government abandoned the approach taken in the White Paper and ruled out further expansion of London's three main airports, Heathrow, Gatwick, and Stansted.
+On 31 October 2011 at the Airport Operators Association, the Labour Party's shadow transport secretary Maria Eagle announced that the Party had abandoned its support for a third runway at Heathrow Airport, but said that the government must also drop its moratorium on new airport capacity in the South East.

-On 2 November 2011, the Thames Hub proposal was launched by Lord Foster.
-This attempts to integrate several infrastructure components (flood barrier, hydroelectric generation, rail lines) and includes plans for one of the world's largest airports.
-It would be capable of handling 150 million passengers a year, have four runways, and be built on a platform in the Hoo Peninsula in Kent.
+On 2 November 2011 the Thames Hub proposal was launched by Lord Foster, an attempt to integrate infrastructure components such as flood barriers, hydroelectric generation, and rail lines.
+It includes plans for one of the world's largest airports, capable of handling 150 million passengers a year on four runways, and to be built on a platform in the Hoo Peninsula in Kent.